ORGTYTESPOO/AWSGIS/README.md

 ## Building the Docker image

-Build appication for production:
+Build application for production:

-`ng build -prod`
+`ng build --prod`

 Build the docker image: